Jergar92/Game_Engine/README.md

 	*Component Mesh ==> Allocate all vertices and index *Vertices ==> Show vertices count
 		*Indices ==> Show indices count
-	*Component Mesh Render ==> Draw Mesh and Textures *RPG Texture Color ==> Change texture color also if you put the mouse inside the image you can see it bigger *Component Camera ==> Draw Camera and frustum culling optimization
+		*Select Mesh ==> You can change the mesh of the component *Component Mesh Render ==> Draw Mesh and Textures *RPG Texture Color ==> Change texture color also if you put the mouse inside the image you can see it bigger *Select Texture ==> You can change the texture of the component *Component Camera ==> Draw Camera and frustum culling optimization

+##Resources
+This Engine implement Resources (Unity like) right now the resources implemented are:

+	*Resources Mesh
+	*Resources Texture
+	*Resources Prefab

 ##Folders
 Show the Assets info